Code of Student Conduct

 - Behavioral Contract.
 A Behavioral Contract is a written agreement which specifies the behavioral expectations that the student is required to follow.
 A behavioral contract may include, but is not limited to, periodic counseling with a specified staff member, performance of specified assignments, and abstaining from further occurrences of the type that gave to the complaint.

 - Probation.
 Probation is the loss of privileges, possible loss of employment in the case of students who are employed by the College, campus restrictions, or special restrictions under which a student may remain in college.
-A record of the proceedings which led to the sanction is kept on file in the Office of the Associate Provost of Student Affairs for a minimum of six (6) months and a maximum of three (3) years.
+A record of the proceedings which led to the sanction is kept on file in the Office of the Vice Chancellor of Student Affairs for a minimum of six (6) months and a maximum of three (3) years.
 Since probation does not become a part of the permanent record, it is not reported on the official academic transcript.
 However, if transfer forms require a listing of disciplinary actions, it is reported.

 - Suspension.
 Suspension is separation from the College for either a specified period or an indefinite period of time.
 In either case, the student who wishes to return must apply for readmission, and if the student is accepted, he/she may return with either full or curtailed privileges.
 Since the student must reapply, a record of the suspension is kept in the student's official file in the Registrar's Office and on the applicant file in the Admissions Office until such time the student is readmitted.
 When the student is readmitted, the record is kept for a maximum of three (3) years.
 The notation, Disciplinary Suspension, is placed on the student’s official academic transcript.
 This notation is removed after the suspension has expired.
 However, if transfer forms require a listing of disciplinary action, it is reported.